kodingkatmc/r/README.txt

-This is the repository for KodingKat's minecraft website.
+This repository is for KodingKat's minecraft website.